 As a company gets bigger, it needs to have more advanced features in its inventory management solution.
 Whether it’s tracking inventory in multiple locations or performing in-depth audits of inventory activity, there are some things that are beyond the scope of a simple inventory spreadsheet.
 An inventory management solution allows you to set up multiple user profiles to keep track of who makes which changes to the system.
 You can also use it to perform a number of unit of measure conversions, set up automatic reorder points, track item costs, and much more.

-Boxstorm® is a cloud-based inventory management solution that is ideal for small businesses just getting into the world of inventory management software.
-It is inexpensive and offers plenty of inventory management features that you are looking for.
+Boxstorm® Forever Free is a cloud-based inventory management solution that is ideal for small businesses just getting into the world of inventory management software.
+It is completely cost free, and it offers plenty of inventory management features that you are looking for.